 The National Weather Service (NWS) offers many flood forecast and warning tools that individuals can use during a predicted flood event.
 From tools that allow users to monitor projected river heights to flood inundation maps that show which areas in the community will be underwater during floods, the capability and accuracy of flood forecasting has increased dramatically in recent years.
-Despite this, many people still fail to understand and respond properly to flood forecasts and warnings issued by NWS.
+Despite these advances, many people still fail to understand and respond to flood forecasts and warnings issued by NWS.

 Beyond technological advances in forecast lead-time and accuracy already achieved, what else can NWS do to improve its flood forecast and warning tools so they better motivate flood preparedness and warning response?

 “Given the frequency and intensity of flooding not only in this region, but across the country, improving how people prepare for flooding is critical to reducing losses,” said NNC Director Rachel Hogan Carr.
 “These projects provide an excellent opportunity to help NWS understand how the public uses its flood forecast and warning tools, and what further refinements might improve public preparedness as people respond to news of impending river or coastal flood events.”

 Your information has been submitted and we will be in touch with you shortly.